 |Eros.
 Image captured from orbit by

-The first near-Earth asteroid to be found and the second-largest one known.
-Eros was discovered in 1898
+433 Eros was the first near-Earth asteroid to be found and is the second-largest one known.
+It was discovered in 1898

 by the German astronomer Gustav Witt (1866-1946), director of the Urania